Tremors and horocycle dynamics on the moduli space of translation surfaces: The tremor comparison homeomorphism

-\begin{remark} \combarak{Added the following, see if you agree with inserting it.} It is instructive to compare our discussion of tremors, using Proposition \ref{prop: tremor comparison}, with the discussion of the Rel deformations in \cite[\S 6]{eigenform}.
+Using the Carath\'eodory extension theorem, one can show that this defines $\nu$ as a signed measure on $\gamma$.
+By linearity, $\nu$ satisfies \eqref{eq: we will define so that}, and one can check using \eqref{eq: to see that} that $\nu$ defined in this way is invariant under holonomy along horizontal lines, and thus defines a transverse measure. \end{proof} \begin{remark} It is instructive to compare our discussion of tremors, using Proposition \ref{prop: tremor comparison}, with the discussion of the Rel deformations in \cite[\S 6]{eigenform}.
 Namely in \cite[Pf. of Thm.
 6.1]{eigenform}, a map $\bar{f}_t: M_0 \to \Rel_t(M_0)$ is constructed but the definition of this map involves some arbitrary choices.
-In particular it is not unique and is not naturally contained in a continuous one-parameter family of maps.
-Thus from this perspective, tremors are simpler to analyze than Rel deformations. \end{remark}
+In particular it is not unique and is not naturally contained in a continuous one-parameter family of maps. \end{remark}